mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

    replaced; *count* must be a non-negative integer.
 The default value of 0 means to replace all occurrences.

-Here's a simple example of using the :meth:`~re.pattern.sub` method.
+Here's a simple example of using the :meth:`~re.Pattern.sub` method.
 It replaces colour names with the word ``colour``::

    >>> p = re.compile('(blue|white|red)')